cubiq/vanilla-docs/docs/developers/importing/porter.html.md

 1. Entering a user email address that does not exist in the legacy forum.
 2. Unzipping the generated porter file.
 Leave it zipped and *do not rename it*.
 3. Not having `zlib` installed AND enabled in your PHP install.
 Confirm this with your host if the file cannot be read.
-2. Not placing the generated porter file direclt in the `uploads` folder.
+2. Not placing the generated porter file directly in the `uploads` folder.
 3. Attempting to 'Browse' for the file rather than selecting it with the multiple choice selector above that.

 Still having trouble?
 Ask on the [community forum](http://vanillaforums.org/discussions).